How to create and manage Python environments in Visual Studio

 Types of environments

 Each Python installation (for example, Python 2.7, Python 3.6, Python 3.7, Anaconda 4.4.0, etc., see Install Python interpreters) maintains its own global environment.
-Each environment is composed of the specific Python interpreter, its standard library, and a set of pre-installed packages.
+Each environment is composed of the specific Python interpreter, its standard library, a set of pre-installed packages, and any additional packages you install while that environment is activated.
 Installing a package into a global environment makes it available to all projects using that environment.
-If the environment is located in a protect area of the file system (within c:\program files, for example), then installing packages requires administrator privileges.
+If the environment is located in a protected area of the file system (within c:\program files, for example), then installing packages requires administrator privileges.

 Global environments are available to all projects on the computer.
 In Visual Studio, you select one global environment as the default, which is used for all projects unless you specifically choose a different one for a project.
 For more information, see Select an environment for a project.

-In Visual Studio, you can create a virtual environment for a specific project, which is stored in a subfolder in the project.
-Visual Studio provides a command to generate a requirements.txt file from the virtual environment, making it easy to recreate the environment on other computers.
+Visual Studio also provides a command to generate a requirements.txt file from a virtual environment, making it easy to recreate the environment on other computers.
 For more information, see Use virtual environments.

 A conda environment is one created using the